alecgdouglas/vscode-sprite-preview-ext/README.md

 -   `spritePreview.thumbnailSize`: Set the size (height) of the preview image shown in the hover tooltip (default: full size).
 -   `spritePreview.backgroundColor`: Set the background color of the preview image (default: transparent).
+    -   Useful if there is insufficient contrast between your VS Code theme and your sprite.

 ## Requirements